Blendify/blender-manual/blender_docs/manual/modeling/surfaces/editing.rst

 There are two things very important to understand:

-- Surfaces are *2D* objects - so you cannot extrude anything *inside* a surface (e.g. "inner" row); it would not make any sense!
+- Surfaces are *2D* objects.
+So you cannot extrude anything *inside* a surface (e.g. "inner" row); it would not make any sense!
 - The control "grid" *must* remain "squarish", which means that you can only extrude a whole row, not parts of rows here and there...

-To summarize, the *Extrude* tool will only work when one and only one whole border row is selected - otherwise nothing happens.
+To summarize, the *Extrude* tool will only work, when one and only one whole border row is selected, otherwise nothing happens.

 As for curves, you cannot create a new surface in your object out of nowhere, by just :kbd:`Ctrl-LMB` - clicking with nothing selected.